hyndex/obd/docs/GETTING_STARTED.md

 ```

 A sample UDS configuration is provided in `uds_config.json` and can be passed
 with `--config` to enable diagnostic trouble code decoding.
+The security block
+supports an optional ``algorithm`` entry referencing a callable or
+``module:attr`` string used to derive the access key.

 To troubleshoot ISO-TP segmentation, ``UDSClient`` supports standard Python
 logging.
 Create a logger and pass it to the client to view debug output: